Featured image: Kim Kardashian attempts to 'break the Internet' with her naked body. (PAPER magazine)

 These cultural effects are particularly pertinent to the insecure and the impressionable.
 Of these people, children are probably the most susceptible since the young mind can be absorbent and directionless.
 Furthermore, they are under tremendous amounts of social pressures already.
 Thus ask children of today what they would like to be when they’re older.
 No doubt, many will want to emulate their celebrity role models and dream of experiencing the distant lives they lead because ‘success’ culturally emanates from them.

-The society we coexist in has facilitated a system that suffocates consumers with the relevance of celebrities, who actually depend on us.
-But not only is celebrity culture a money-making machine that spuriously conflates fame with genuine achievement; it’s an ugly and distorted growth of something intrinsic to us all.
+The society we coexist in has built a system that suffocates consumers with the relevance of celebrities, who actually depend on us.
+Not only is celebrity culture a money-making machine that spuriously conflates fame with genuine achievement: it’s an ugly and distorted growth from something intrinsic in all of us, for growing oneself successfully—flourishing and contributing— is existentially satisfying.

 Despite all of this, I remain cautiously optimistic.
-That is, if we can free ourselves from the constant urge to prove ourselves to others, self-perception will no longer be a determinant of our happiness.
-And so, with more humility and more introspection, there is hope for our society yet.
+That is, if we can free ourselves from the constant urge to prove ourselves to others, self-perception will no longer be a prime determinant of happiness.
+We can be lauded for our success when we’ve truly earned it.
+And so, with more humility and more introspection, there is hope for each of us go-getters yet.